 Pradis is a hilltop hamlet outside Cormons.
 Look East and Slovenia is clearly visible, the Dolomites stand to the north while the Bay of Trieste lies to the south.
 Nature has gifted a rare combination of protection and moderation.
-The hills were once maritime and the rock is known locally as ‘ponka’ - distinct from the Del Boy variety, it breaks like slate and looks like light limestone.
+The hills were once maritime and the rock is known locally as ‘ponka’, it breaks like slate and looks like light limestone.
 It is highly valued as a fantastic medium for vines, well drained and rich in minerals.
-The terroir is prized and though word is out, we haven’t quite yet got it in the UK, it’s complicated.
+The terroir is prized and though word is out, we all haven’t quite yet got it in UK, it’s complicated.

-Geographically, Roberto and Alessia’s farm is right in the middle of the Collio, perfect if you wish to stay in their ‘agriturismo’.
-The wines however have never seen a middle lane, Roberto has his own very particular philosophy; he treats the vineyard like a kitchen garden and in the cellar he ‘observes rather than forces the grapes’ passage to wine.
-His favourite wines are named after his children and mother, all are named after his father ‘il Ribel’.
-There are few more individual characters than Roberto Picéch, cut him and he will bleed yellow; probably not the shade of Ribolla Gialla that the Collio has pinned its flag to, but most likely Friulano or Malvasia.
+Roberto has his own very particular philosophy; he treats the vineyard like a kitchen garden, and in the cellar he observes rather than forces the grape’s passage to wine.
+His favorite wines are named after his children and mother, all are named after his father ‘il Ribel’.
+There are few more individual characters than Roberto Picéch, cut him and he will bleed Collio yellow.